-- 1 In order to be admitted to the Postgraduate Diploma in Business an applicant must have completed the following or equivalent: - (a) the Bachelor of Business or - (b) the Graduate Diploma in Business or - (c) a relevant professional qualification approved by the dean (or representative) to be equivalent to a bachelor's degree. - 2 An applicant must have completed the relevant prerequisite papers in the selected subject area for this qualification with a B grade average or higher.
+- In order to be admitted to the Postgraduate Diploma in Brand Communication an applicant must have completed: - (a) a relevant bachelor's degree or - (b) a relevant professional qualification or professional experience approved by the dean (or representative) to be equivalent to a bachelor's degree.

-3 To qualify for the Postgraduate Diploma in Business, a student must achieve 120 points from papers listed in the Master of Business Table.
+2 To qualify for the Postgraduate Diploma in Brand Communication, a student must complete 120 points by successfully completing the requirements in the structure below.